Learn how to paint garage doors with this step-by-step tutorial. It is an affordable project that will boost the curb appeal of your home!

 - Does it have stains that are likely to seep through the paint?

 The lightening of a color, especially to white, often takes a few coats.
-I ask about the lightening because it may be in your best interest to buy a quart or gallon of primer, which is generally much cheaper than paint.
+It may be in your best interest to buy a quart or gallon of primer, which is generally much cheaper than paint.

-- Do not paint garage doors in direct sunlight or if the door is hot to the touch.
+- Do not paint in direct sunlight or if the door is hot to the touch.

 - Don’t paint if the humidity is above 70% generally or the temperature is below 40 degrees F – these values vary and are usually listed on the paint can.